airbytehq/airbyte/airbyte-cdk/java/airbyte-cdk/README.md

 Replace `0.0.1-SNAPSHOT` with the version you are working with.
 If you're actively developing the CDK and want to use the latest version locally, use the `-SNAPSHOT` suffix to reference a bumped version number.
 (See below for version bump instructions.)

-## Developing a connector alongside the SDK
+## Developing a connector alongside the CDK

 You can iterate on changes in the CDK local and test them in the connector without needing to publish the CDK changes publicly.